I’m going to tell you a story. Stop me if it sounds familiar.

 When writing your RFP web design document, you’ll want to outline the specific functionality that you want your website to have.
 You don’t have to learn a lot of computer jargon, either; just explain what you want.
 Maybe you specifically

 want the website to work on laptops and mobile devices.
 Maybe you want a blog.
 Maybe you want to be able to sell things on your website.
 Just write what you need into the RFP or website proposal and ask for examples of previous work.

 If a firm can show their work, that’s a tell-tale sign of what you can expect from them on your web design project.

 6) Looks Aren’t Everything – Have a Great Personality

 As you probably know, the RFP process can involve a lot of cold, impersonal boilerplate text.
 Oddly enough, the responses tend to be cold and impersonal too.

 If that’s what you’re looking for, by all means, go for it.
-Its been our experience, however, that adding a little personality into your RFP Web design document brings out a little personality in the responses as well.
+It’s been our experience, however, that adding a little personality to your RFP Web design document brings out a little personality in the responses as well.

 By taking the process to a more personal level, the project becomes a partnership between you and the firm you hire.
 This provides a much better experience, as both parties tend to work on the same level.
 When your Web design firm has

 a personal stake in the project, you can rest assured that they are going to work as hard as possible to meet deadlines, make sure your needs are met, and, most importantly, fully understand you and what you’re looking for.